Tonto Pass Options

 The Tonto Discovery Pass is an annual pass valid for one year (expires at the end of the month and year punched on the card) from the time of purchase.
 The Tonto Discovery Pass is valid for the pass holder (person(s) who signed the back of the pass) and the occupants of a single, private non-commercial vehicle.

-Tonto Senior Discovery Passes cover use of the picnic sites, shorelines, and boat launches.
+Tonto Senior and Access Discovery Passes cover use of the picnic sites, shorelines, and boat launches.

-Persons ages 62 or older are eligible for the Tonto Discovery Senior pass.
-The Tonto Discovery Pass is valid for pass holder (or person who signed the back of the pass) and the occupants of a single, private non-commercial vehicle.
+Persons ages 62 or older, or persons who have been medically determined to have a permanent disability are eligible for the Tonto Discovery Senior/Access pass.
+The Tonto Senior and Access Discovery Passes are valid for the pass holder (or person who signed the back of the pass) and the occupants of a single, private, non-commercial vehicle.

 Tonto Discovery Vehicle Sticker: Free